-An exciting project is underway at Holkham to restore the 6 acres of walled garden which was originally laid out by Samuel Wyatt during the late 1700s.
-You can follow the restoration work as it progresses by visiting our online diary.
+An exciting project is underway at Holkham to rejuvenate the 6 acres of walled garden which was originally laid out by Samuel Wyatt during the late 1700s.

-There is a spectacular stand of large Victorian greenhouses which have been renovated back to their original splendour with the help of English Heritage.
+There is a spectacular stand of large Victorian greenhouses, some of which have been renovated back to their original splendour, with others currently undergoing restoration.
 There are also sunken greenhouses designed to be at a lower level to avoid extreme temperature fluctuations; these are scheduled for renovation in the near future.

-A working area, the vegetable garden, will hopefully once again provide sufficient produce for the family’s kitchen, for entertaining and any surplus food will be used at The Victoria Inn.
-A newly planted vineyard adds interest.
-It is hoped that the vines will provide fruits for grape juice and the table, once established.
+A working area, the vegetable garden, will once again provide sufficient produce for the family’s kitchen, for entertaining and any surplus food will be used at The Victoria Inn.
+The vineyard, now eight years old, adds interest, the vines will provide fruits for grape juice and the table.

 At the far end of the garden visitors will find a large lawn surrounded by borders planted with tropical styled planting.
 The large lawn lends itself perfectly to events such as weddings and the annual Holkham Plant Fair as well as the North Norfolk Food and Drink Festival.
 There are lots of events held in and hosted by, the walled garden during the visitor season, from guided garden rambles to tours of the private gardens.
 Find out more here.